bravo1goingdark/ucfp/README.md

    streams with byte offsets, and SHA-256 hashes.
 3. **Perceptual (`ufp_perceptual`)** – shingles canonical tokens, applies winnowing, and produces MinHash fingerprints tuned by `PerceptualConfig`.
+4. **Semantic (`ufp_semantic`)** – turns canonical text into dense embeddings via ONNX Runtime or remote HTTP APIs, then normalizes/stubs vectors based on the configured tier.

 The root `ucfp` crate re-exports all public types and orchestrates the stages through: